Get under New York’s skin with a free Big Apple Greeter tour. I went to 15 places where you can eat like a local in New York in one 15,000 step day.

-No problem if you are lucky enough to meet Big Apple’s Greeter of the Year, Ellen Gasnick.
+No problem if you are lucky enough to meet a Big Apple Greeter of the Year, Ellen Gasnick.
 My request to eat New York as a local was no problem to Ellen who drew on her association with the James Beard Foundation, her life-long experience of New York, and love of food to craft a tour of her favourite dining spots.

 Ellen has led over 540 people on 200 greets around the boroughs, and her smile never wavered over the four hours that we wandered her city.